onsonr/sonr/docs/DID-Spec.md

          "x" / "y" / "z"
 ```

 The `idstring` is a base58-encoded SHA-256 hash of a Secp256k1 public key.
 It means that DIDs are case-sensitive, even though the prefix is always lower-case.

-The sonr SDK provides a tool for generateing the Secp256k1 key-pair either randomly or from a mnemonic provided by the user.
+The sonr SDK provides a tool for generating the Secp256k1 key-pair either randomly or from a mnemonic provided by the user.

 Example: